mahdibahlouli/.dotfiles/README.md

 # My Dotfiles

 This repository contains my personal dotfiles and configurations for a productive development environment .
-It includes setups for Neovim, TMUX, Ghostty, and the Powerlevel10k prompt theme suited for the catppuccin theme .
+It includes setups for Neovim, TMUX, Ghostty, and the Powerlevel10k prompt suited for the catppuccin theme.

 ---